practicalli/engineering-playbook/docs/continuous-integration/github-actions.md

 [GitHub Actions Marketplace]()  contains a wide range of actions that can be used to quickly create a workflow.

+!!!
+HINT "Use major version only"
+    Use the major version of a GitHub action within a GitHub workflows to minimise the maintenance of action versions in workflow configuration.  e.g. if the latest version is `v5.2.1`, then use version `v5` to use the latest version available within that major version.

 ## Authentication